@fa_yoshinobu/node-red-contrib-plc-comm-slmp 0.2.3

 • .bit,count is not supported

-• A single client connection keeps requests serialized by default
+• a single client connection keeps requests serialized by default

 Development